Our resource persons continue to tackle questions on using the software in infrastructure asset management practice.

 More questions on asset management software

-Heather requested that the rest of the questions related to using a software in asset management be presented.
+Heather requested that the rest of the questions related to using the software in asset management be presented.
 These are as follows:

 - Can you name some tablet or phone apps?